It is the process of producing genetically identical individuals of an organism, either naturally or artificially.

 Before this demonstration, John Gurdon had shown that the nuclei of differentiated cells could give rise to a complete organism after transplantation into an enucleated egg.
 However, this concept has yet to be proven in a mammalian system.

-In a bovine experiment involving 70 cloned calves, a third of the calves died young.
-The first successfully cloned horse, Prometea, made 814 attempts.
+In a bovine experiment involving 70 cloned calves, one-third of the calves died young.
+The first successfully cloned horse, Promethea, made 814 attempts.

 In particular, although the first clones were frogs, no adult cloned frog has yet been produced from an adult somatic nucleus donor cell.

-There were early claims that Dolly the sheep had pathologies that resembled accelerated aging.
+Early claims were that Dolly the sheep had pathologies that resembled accelerated aging.

-Scientists speculated that Dolly’s death in 2003 was related to the shortening of telomeres, DNA-protein complexes that protect the end of linear chromosomes.
+Scientists speculated that Dolly’s death in 2003 was related to shortening telomeres, DNA-protein complexes that protect the end of linear chromosomes.

 This idea that nuclei have not irreversibly aged was shown in 2013 to be true for mice.